Travel by train in Austria

 WESTbahn offers 1st class pass holders an upgrade to WESTbahn PLUS.
 For an extra €7.50 you can get and upgrade and travel on the WESTbahn PLUS car and get a second seat for free.
 You can get this upgrade on the train.

-Reservations for Austrian trains
+Reservations for trains in Austria

 How to make reservations for trains in Austria